chbatey/integration-points-example/README.md

 ### The scenario

-An integrating example application tht calls out to three dependencies.
+This example has an simple web application that calls out to three other web applications.

 <img src="https://raw.githubusercontent.com/chbatey/integration-points-example/master/images/Integration-Points-Architecture.png" />